Waltons4eva/ubiquitywe/README.md

 #### Currently implemented API

-Although UbiquityWE is aimed to retain resemblance with the original Ubiquity as much as possible, there are some notable differences which emerge from Firefox Quantum limitations.
+Although UbiquityWE is aimed to retain resemblance with the original Ubiquity as much as possible, there are some notable differences which emerge, in part, from Firefox Quantum limitations.

 * Since there is no sandboxed evaluation available in Firefox WebExtensions, the [Bin](https://wiki.mozilla.org/Labs/Ubiquity/Ubiquity_0.5_Author_Tutorial#Persistent_Storage)